klpdotorg/BuildingBlocksOffline-TG/README.md

 # BuildingBlocksOffline-TG
-This is Building Blocks complete offline version in Tamil.
+This is Building Blocks complete offline version in Telgu.
 All the assets are available in local.